inankilic/Projects/README.md

 Here is the list of my projects:

 ### Efficient Code Parts
-- xx Initiator
+- Initiator
-- xx Visualizer
-- xx Data Reading and Writing
+- Data Reader and Writer
-- xx Exploratory Analysis Booster
-- xx Modelling Booster
+- Useful Functions

 ### Exploratory Analysis Projects
 - TV, Halftime Shows, and the Big Game (Datacamp)